pauldowman/balisong/README.md

 * All data is stored using Git (including dynamic data such as comments if/when that gets implemented).
 (It uses [GitModel](https://github.com/pauldowman/gitmodel))
-  * Content can be edited locally and deployed to the production serve using Git without redeploying the app.
+  * Content can be edited locally and deployed to the production server using Git without redeploying the app.
   * Content can also be pushed to a public repository like GitHub where people can follow it for updates and fork it to contribute articles.